 Finger printing does require the need for cellotape, which can be stored in one of the handy doors of the handbag.
 Between fingerprint dust, the diffuser, cellotape and cards it is possible to make a record of all prints found.
 Uh oh.

 CM loves this kit, and loves the Project Mc² Ultimate Spy Bag.
-With a retail price of £39.99 (available from retailers such as Argos) it is the more expensive of presents.
+With a retail price of £39.99 (available from retailers such as Toys R Us) it is the more expensive of presents.
 But it does offer value, and a range of uses for children.
 It is one of those gifts which has such a range of uses for a child which justifies the price tag, as well as other Project Mc² products to sit alongside it.

 What do I wish?
 I do wish it was a little less girly.
 I wish it was a fun unisex product, probably because I wish there was a similar product for the boys.
 Equality is a difficult thing when NOV8 make products like this aimed at getting girls into S.T.E.A.M.
 But other than making it into a green and purple backpack (the first things which came into my mind), it really is everything CM loves and introducing her to school subjects in a way she can absorb.